marmelab/react-admin/docs/Fields.md

                 <option
                     key={locale}
                     value={locale}
-                    // This allows to correctly links the containers for each locale to their labels id={`translatable-header-${locale}`}
+                    // This allows to correctly link the containers for each locale to their labels id={`translatable-header-${locale}`}
                 >
                     {locale}